 - How old are you?
 Generally, Roth conversions are more beneficial for younger investors, as there is a longer time horizon to compound tax-free Roth IRA earnings.

 - Are you in a lower tax bracket now compared to when you will begin taking Roth IRA distributions?
 Paying taxes at a lower tax rate now makes Roth conversions more appealing for the current tax year.

 - Is providing tax-free assets to heirs important to you?
 Roth conversions can be used as an estate planning tool.

 - While Roth conversions may be a great opportunity for many IRA owners, an individual must be able to pay the taxation on the conversion.
-The Tax Cuts and Jobs Act of 2017 eliminated the ability to recharacterize (reverse) a Roth conversion executed on or after January 1, 2018, so once the Roth conversion is processed, there is no way to reverse the conversion and ordinary income taxes will generally be due for that year.
+Once a Roth conversion is processed, there is no way to reverse or recharacterize the conversion and ordinary income taxes will generally be due for that year.

 Since there is no MAGI or age restriction for conversions, most retirement savers can take advantage of the many benefits of a Roth IRA.
 Contact your Stifel Financial Advisor to discuss how a Roth conversion may benefit you.

 This information is for educational purposes only.
 Stifel does not provide legal or tax advice.
 You should consult with your legal or tax advisors regarding your particular situation.